Sepulep/rgb2msx/README.md

 ### GIMP plugin ###

-Copy the rgb2msx.py file to the plugin directory
+Copy the rgb2msx.py file to the plugin directory (e.g.
-(e.g. ~/.config/GIMP/2.10/plug-ins)
+~/.config/GIMP/2.10/plug-ins)

+Three GIMP plugin tools will be available in a new Filter->MSX menu.
-The GIMP plugin also allows scaling of the image and correct for the MSX pixel aspect ratio.
-A seperate plugin tool is also available to do only the scaling (this also allows placement of the layer before color conversion).
-The conversion supports transparancy with an alpha threshold of 128.
+RGB2MSX converts an image to MSX screen 2 16 color (and optionally writes a VRAM dump.
+The conversion supports transparancy (converting pixels with alpha<128 to MSX color 0).
+RGB2MSX allows scaling of the image and correcting for the MSX pixel aspect ratio.
+A seperate plugin SCALE2MSX is also available to do only the scaling and correction (this allows e.g. placement of the layer before color conversion).

+Finally the LOADMSX plugin imports MSX screen 2 VRAM files (.sc2) like the ones written by the plugin.

 ### file format ###

-The scripts writes a file with a dump of the MSX screen 2 VRAM, directly loadable with the following MSX Basic program:
+The script writes a file with a dump of the MSX screen 2 VRAM, directly loadable with the following MSX Basic program:
 ```
 10 screen 2
 20 BLOAD "msx.sc2", S